DK-Hostmaster/preactivation-service-specification/README.md

 * `registrar.on_accept` - called when DK Hostmaster terms and conditions are accepted
 * `registrar.on_reject` - called if the DK Hostmaster terms and conditions are not accepted
 * `registration.on_error` - called in case of an non-critical exception where the error can be handled on the registrar side.
+* `registration.on_fail` - called in case of an validation attempts are exhausted.

 Critical exceptions are presented locally.
 Examples of critical issues are: